da-sie/openai-assistant/README.md

 $assistant = Assistant::create([
   "name" => "My assistant",
-  "instructions" => "Be kind assistant and answer the questions.", "tools" => [
+  "instructions" => "Be kind assistant and answer the questions.", "engine" => "gpt-3.5-turbo-0125"
-    [
-      "type" => "retrieval"
-    ]
-  ],
-  "engine" => "gpt-3.5-turbo-0125"
 ]);
 ```

-Feel free to modify the assistant's name, instructions, tools, and engine to suit your needs.
+Feel free to modify the assistant's name, instructions, and engine to suit your needs.
 You probably will create
 some CRUD in your application to manage the assistants.
 But for most cases, you will need only one assistant.
 Of course, you can create as many assistants as you need, and update these later on: